TheSchoolofBitcoin/curriculumDAO_CD/README.md

 - b9journal: [link to issue]

 ### End Result
 After working through each of these issues, we will have a Stacks NFT Minting dApp that allows people to mint the NFT associated with this course designed by a member from the bitcoin.design community.
+The metadata below represents the NFT's proof-of-work.

 ```
 bitEntryProgram: {